lufinkey/react-native-spotify/README.md

 ...
 ```

 If you have issues linking the module, please check that gradle is updated to the latest version and that your project is synced.
-Please use the example app for reference before opening an issue.
+Please reference the [example app](example) to ensure you've implemented things correctly before opening any issues.